UW-Madison-CCCR/CHTC-Template/README.md

 In this example script, say we want to convert the temperature data to Fahrenheit and calculate the wind chill for the weather data in **weather.csv**.
 We would want to use the wind chill formula from [weather.gov](https://www.weather.gov/safety/cold-wind-chill-chart):

 $Wind Chill = 35.74 + 0.6215T - 35.75(V^{0.16}) + 0.4275T(V^{0.16})$

 Where $T$ is the temperature in Fahrenheit and $V$ is the wind speed

+There are a few major requirements we want for the Python file:
+* We want to enclose most of the major operations in a function
+* We want the function call to take a system argument (passed through the shell script)

+You can follow along for this section by opening the file **convert_data.py** in the **scripts** folder.

+#### a.
+Setting Up the Function